MicrosoftDocs/fabric-docs/docs/data-factory/copy-performance-sql-databases.md

 ---
-title: Copy activity performance with relational databases
+title: Copy activity performance with SQL databases
-description: Learn about optimizing Copy activities for SQL databases. ms.reviewer: jonburchel ms.author: makromer
+description: Learn about settings and practices to optimize Data pipeline Copy activities for SQL databases in Data Factory for Microsoft Fabric. ms.reviewer: jonburchel ms.author: makromer
 author: kromerm
-ms.topic: how-to
+ms.topic: best-practice
 ms.date: 05/03/2024
 ---

-# Copy activity performance with relational databases
+# Copy activity performance with SQL databases

 In this article, we discuss techniques to help you to optimize Copy activity with a SQL database source, using an Azure SQL Database as a reference.
 We cover different aspects of optimization including data transfer speeds, cost, monitoring, ease of development, and balancing these various considerations for the best outcome.